JuliaGraphs/MultilayerGraphs.jl/docs/src/index.md

 `MultilayerGraph` and `MultilayerDiGraph` support the specification of vertex and edge metadata, provided that the underlying layer or interlayer also supports metadata.

+The documentation is organized as follows: you will find a comprehensive [Tutorial](@ref) below, complemented by an [API](@ref) page.
+The API page is organized in two sections: the [End-User](@ref) section lists all the methods intended for the user who does not need to write code that is also compatible with other libraries in the Graphs.jl's ecosystem, while the [Developer](@ref) section contains methods that allow MultilayerGraphs.jl to be used as any package that extend Graphs.jl .
+Bot section are further stratified by topic.
+The tutorial below will be focused on the end-used experience, as developer methods often have very similar signature and will be better addressed in a future developer-oriented guide, should the community manifest the need of it.

 ## Installation

 Press `]` in the Julia REPL and then